How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 - Upload the image to the customer portal and deploy a cloud server

-Case 3: Deploying from a non-cloud-compatible ISO image
+Scenario 3: Deploying from a non-cloud-compatible ISO image

 Create a local virtual disk

-qemu-img create -f qcow2 path-to-cloud-image.qcow2 <disk-size>
+qemu-img create -f qcow2 my-cloud-image.qcow2 <disk-size>

 Windows

-Navigate into the QEMU installation directory (%ProgramFiles%\qemu, by default), and run the following command:
+Navigate into the QEMU installation directory (%ProgramFiles%\qemu, by default) and run the following command:

-.\qemu-img.exe create -f qcow2 C:\path-to-cloud-image.qcow2 <disk-size>
+.\qemu-img.exe create -f qcow2 C:\path-to\my-cloud-image.qcow2 <disk-size>

 Start QEMU with the OS installation ISO